 This might seem like an obvious category to keep track of, but it is really the first thing you should be considering when looking for a wide neck acoustic guitar.
-Though it's possible to find some really great deals on a small budget, the expensive products are often the most durable and worthwhile purchases.
+Though it's possible to find some really great deals on a small budget, the expensive products are often the most durable and worthwhile purchases just like in gaming arena.
 That being said, we have included products from a variety of price points on our list for the explicit purpose of showing you the many options that are available.

 Steel or Nylon?

 Once you have figured out your budget, it is important to decide which type of strings you will want to put on your guitar.
 The type of guitar that you choose will often dictate the type of strings that you buy, so it's important to consider.
 Nylon strings are traditionally used for classical and bossa nova guitar playing, but in recent years they have also become known for the iconic sounds they provide for indie rock music and other contemporary genres.

 On the other hand, steel guitar strings have distinct roots in folk music and are typically used to achieve a shimmering, metallic sound.
 For this reason, they are usually played in conjunction with guitar picks.

 In general, nylon strings provide more flexibility.
 Because they are able to provide both intimate and aggressive tones, their sound largely depends on how you use them.
 This is much different than steel strings that have more of a distinctive sound that doesn't change with technique.